 Commercial floor repair can be done by the professionals at Polyjacking.com, a division of Pro Foundation Technology.
 Our team of professionals wants to assure our clients that the job will be done right the first time and that your floors will be ready for flooring installation.
-We have been serving our clients since 1978 and we’re a member of the Better Business Bureau and the Home Builders Associations.
+We have been serving our clients since 1978 and we’re a member of the Home Builders Association.
 We continue to offer our services in Colorado, Iowa, Texas, Kansas, Kentucky, Missouri, Mississippi, Oklahoma, and Tennessee.

 We fix settling concrete beneath pavement for apartment buildings, shopping malls, parking lots, skyscrapers, sports arena, concert halls, libraries, and more.
 Repairing these damages will increase the value of your property and save you money in the long run.
 Our team of professionals will assess your concrete problems and provide a free price quote.

 At Polyjacking.com, we use high-density polyurethane concrete leveling, also known as polyjacking or foam jacking.
 It is the best concrete leveling solution in today’s market.
 Polyurethane offers many benefits.
 It is cost-effective, environmentally friendly, and energy-efficient.
 This technique has been used for over 30 years on highways, providing excellent results.
 Not only does the foam repel water, but it also sub-seals floors.
 If you have uneven concrete, let Polyjacking.com inspect your concrete to determine if you need polyurethane concrete leveling in Kansas City and the surrounding area.

 Concrete Repair with Polyurethane Injection

 When using polyurethane injection to repair your concrete, we use the right poly equipment and materials.
 The process is quite simple but effective.

 - We drill a small hole in the damaged concrete slab.